linux-china/jenv/README.md

    * Directory is standard, and friendly to IDE
    * Easy to extend.
 You can setup your own jenv on your company to manage development environment.
    * Easy to backup your env.
+   * Bash completion support.
+Use TAB to complete command name, candidate name and version

 ## Installat jenv